BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

 # <p align="center">*PostgreSQL-E-Commerce-Database-Platform*</p>
+### <p align="center">*The current project represents a relational database management system designed to support the architecture of an online store specializing in diamonds and gold jewelry.
+However, we believe it can be applied to a wide range of business ideas.*</p>
 ## <p align="center">*Entity Relationship Diagram:*</p>

 ![ERD](https://github.com/BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/assets/122045435/7e4ffa06-b93e-49e8-8807-91a844bba80e)

-### <p align="center">*The current project represents a relational database management system designed to support the architecture of an online store specializing in diamonds and gold jewelry.
-However, we believe it can be applied to a wide range of business ideas.
-In this document, we provide explanations and examples for every part of the script.*</p>
+### <p align="center">*In this document, we provide explanations and examples for every part of the script.
+For improved organization, we have segmented the functionality related to data insertion into distinct files and provided links to them.*</p>

 #### We have used the <ins>SHA-256</ins> hash encription for storing customer users passwords in the database:
 ```plpgsql